The feet are a complex structure made of bone, muscle, blood, and tissue.

 - Your feet contain approximately 250,000 sweat glands and they can generate half a pint of moisture daily.

 - On average, a person takes eight to ten thousand steps per day.
-In miles, that number adds up to around 115,000 miles in a single lifetime.
+In miles, that number adds up to around 115,000 miles on your feet in a single lifetime.
 That is equivalent to 4x the circumference of the planet!

-- 26 bones, more than 100 tendons, ligaments, and muscles, 33 joints – these make up the anatomy of the foot.
+- 26 bones, more than 100 tendons, ligaments, and muscles, 33 joints – these make up the anatomy of your feet.

 - If you think shoes are a relatively modern invention, think again.
 According to archaeological research, our human ancestors started wearing shoes around 40,000 years ago!